Putting Stroke Troubleshooting Guide

 An out-to-in path often leads to pulled putts.
 This happens when your putter moves from outside to inside the target line.
 To fix it, aim to keep your putter head moving straight back and through along your target line.

-See also Putting Grip Techniques Guide
+See also Golf Driving Tips Guide

 In-to-Out Path Solutions